FIVE Popular Thanksgiving Activities For Kids

 Mother sitting outside holding a child in her lap with a basket of fruit on the table in front of them

-Communication is an amazing and complicated ability that literally explodes in the early years leading many to ask how many words a toddler should say.
+Toddler speech is an amazing and complicated ability that explodes in the early years, prompting questions about word count.
 For some toddlers, this explosion happens early while others are “late talkers.”
 This range makes it tricky to predict the right time to seek out an evaluation.

 Monitoring a child’s language development is a critical aspect of understanding their overall growth.
 As children grow, they reach various developmental milestones that signal their progress.
 Speech development is one important area where caregivers and professionals look for specific advancements.
 Two-word phrases, for example, are a significant hallmark that typically emerge when a child is between 18 to 24 months old.
 Recognizing the number of words a child should know or use at different stages can be a useful gauge of their language acquisition.

-A child pointing at objects while saying simple two-word phrases.
-By 15 months, they can say around 10-50 words
+How Many Words Should my Toddler Say?
+(A child pointing at objects while saying simple two-word phrases.
+By 16 months, they can say around 15 words)

-A young child is pointing to objects and using two-word phrases to communicate.
-They are actively engaging in speech development, reaching the milestone of using around 15 words by 15 months
+How Many Words Should my Toddler Say?
+(A young child is pointing to objects and using two-word phrases to communicate.
+They are actively engaging in speech development, reaching the milestone of using around 8-10 words by 15 months)

 Understanding developmental milestones helps you monitor your child’s growth and developmental progress, particularly in speech and communication.